HeardLibrary/digital-scholarship/manage/control/github/projects.md

 <img src="../images-projects/automatic-add-to-project.png" style="border:1px solid black">

-When a pull request is merged or an issue is closed, their card automatically moves to the "done" column.
+When a pull request is merged or an issue is closed, its card automatically moves to the "done" column.

 Cards can also be manually moved from one column to another and additional columns can be added.

-An additional feature that we won't discuss today is reviews.
+An additional feature is reviews.
 One can request a review of a pull request.
-A reviewer can make comments, approve a merge, and request changes.
+A reviewer can make comments, approve a merge, or request changes.
 A repository can also be set up with rules about the conditions under which a branch can be merged, including a requirement for approval of a reviewer before the pull request can be merged.
-This can provide extra protection for master branches that serve a critical purposes, such as providing the code for a website.
+This can provide extra protection for master branches that serve a critical purposes, such as providing the source code for an application or web pages for a website.
+See [this page](../branch/#creating-a-pull-request) for an example of a review request.

 [next page: forking and the Open Source model](../fork/)

 ----
-Revised 2019-10-04
+Revised 2019-10-07